arvid-berndtsson/robots-txt-cron/README.md

      - `API_KEY`: Your API authentication key
      - `BASE_URL`: The base URL of your API
    - For production:
-     - Set environment variables in GitHub repository settings under "Secrets and variables"
+     - Go to your GitHub repository settings
+     - Navigate to "Settings" → "Secrets and variables" → "Actions"
+     - Add "Repository secrets" for each environment variable

 ## Development